Free Application for Federal Student Aid (FAFSA)

 How to Create an FSA ID

-Before you fill out the FAFSA form, you need to make an FSA ID.
+Before you fill out the form, you need to make an FSA ID.
 It is your username and password used to log in and sign your FAFSA safely.
 Follow these easy steps to create your FSA ID:

 Step 1: Go to the Official Website